OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 ### Smarter compilers
 <image src="{{ site.urlimg }}/kevin_hartmann/tunnel.jpg" />

+With semantic analysis, compilers could get orders of magnitude "smarter".

+Today, programmers have to try to guess in advance which data structures and algorithms will be the best choice for a program to use, often when the final system that it will be run on isn't even known, and somehow try to balance the complexity of more "advanced" alternatives against the basic need to write simple, expressive, maintainable code.

+Semantically aware compilers could change that.
+Programmers will simply write the code in the clearest possible way, in order to demonstrate the desired semantics.
+Their semantic compiler will then figure out how to optimize the program's internal data structures and algorithms, automatically, from a set of known alternatives, and their relative characteristics.

+The programmer can then automatically generate the best possible program for an explicitly chosen set of alternatives, such as run time performance, space, time, decimal places of accuracy, and so on.
+Programmers will spend more time considering **what** to do, not _how_.

-With semantic analysis, compilers could get orders of magnitude smarter.
-Instead of programmers making decisions about which data structures are the best, or which of any number of collections to use to store an object, the compiler could use _semantic analysis_ to pick the best data structure for the job; or even perform run-time optimizations on the fly, choosing the data structures and algorithms on the fly out of a series of provably equivalent choices, making efficient decisions depending upon the nature of the data being processed.
+One day, semantically aware compilers could even generate programs capable of perform run-time optimizations on the fly, dynamically choosing the best data structures and algorithms based upon the run-time environment, or even based upon specific characteristics of the data set being processed.

+Modern optimizing compilers are often (rightly) distrusted by programmers, because they can modify the semantics of the program they optimize without the programmer being aware of the fact that it has happened.
+With a semantically aware optimizing compiler, programmers will know that no matter how strangely the code has been internally re-arranged or re-written, the underlying behaviour the compiled program will remain semantically equivalent to the program they wrote: and the compiler will guarantee it!

+**That's** the compiler I want to have.

 ### Mission critical code that is formally proven to be correct
 <image src="{{ site.urlimg }}/kevin_hartmann/hal2.gif" />